sajjad960/Product-listing-challenge/README.md

 #### Architecture

-The structure is based on Clean Architecture (aka Ports and Adapters, Hexagonal Architecture).
+The structure is based on Clean Architecture (aka Ports and Adapters, Hexagonal Architecture).<br>
-Basic Implementation Details.
+Basic Implementation Details:

 - **Core**: Contains the business logic and domain entities.
   - **Entities**: Represents core business objects (e.g., `Product`, `User`).
   - **Use Cases**: Application Services with business logic (e.g., `GetAllProducts`, `Auth`).
   - **Ports**: Ports not added for this application.
-- **Adapters**:
+- **Adapters**: Adapters provide a way to the application core to communicate with the outside world.
   - **Primary Adapters**: Handles HTTP requests (e.g., `Routes`, `Controllers`).
   - **Secondary Adapters**: Not implemented for this application.